Skip to contents

 fea_v

 The version number of the IFCB feature file (e.g., 2, 4).
 Default is 2, as described in Hayashi et al. 2025.
+The function reads other versions unchanged, but the default start_fit and flag thresholds only apply to version 2.
+Re-derive them first; see the Feature file version section.
 [Experimental]

 use_plot_subfolders

-A boolean indicating whether to save plots in subfolders based on the sample's flag status.
+A logical indicating whether to save plots in subfolders based on the sample's flag status.
 If TRUE (default), samples without flags are saved in a "PSD.OK" subfolder, and samples with flags are saved in subfolders named after their flag(s).
 If FALSE, all plots are saved directly in plot_folder.

 ...